Benchee.Statistics (Benchee v1.5.0)

 Overview of all the statistics Benchee currently provides:

-• average - average run time of the job in μs (the lower the better)
+• average - average of all the samples (the lower the better)

-• ips - iterations per second, how often can the given function be executed within one second (the higher the better)
+• ips - iterations per second, how often can the given function be executed within one second, used only for run times (the higher the better)

-• std_dev - standard deviation, a measurement how much results vary (the higher the more the results vary)
+• std_dev - standard deviation, how much results vary among the samples (the higher the more the results vary)

 • std_dev_ratio - standard deviation expressed as how much it is relative to the average